Favorability of Loss Landscape with Weight Decay Requires Both Large Overparametrization and Initialization: Additional experiments

 We also compute an optimal solution by solving the convex program as described in \cref{app:expedetails}. \cref{fig:regloss} shows the difference between this optimal regularized loss and the regularized loss of the trained network.

 For \cref{fig:numneurons}, we determine the number of distinct neuron directions as follows: first we identify those neurons that have a positive second layer weight.
 We note that in our experiments, due to our specific data, the neurons with negative second layer weight always converge to~$0$ and are therefore not interesting to plot.
-We then ignore neurons which, when scaled by their second layer weight, have norm less than $10^{-6}$.
+We ignore neurons which, when scaled by their second layer weight, have norm less than $10^{-4}$.
 We then consider two neurons to have the same direction if they are at an angle of less than $0.1$~radians.

-All experiments were repeated five times and the plots show the mean values. \cref{fig:networksize,fig:regloss} also show the min/max deviations.
+All experiments were repeated five times and the plots show the mean values. \cref{fig:networksize,fig:regloss,fig:effectiverank,fig:unregloss,fig:mse} also show the min/max deviations.
 For \cref{fig:numneurons} the min/max deviations are omitted for readability, but after a large number of epochs, the number of neurons was always the same for all runs.
-The only exception is $\alpha=2^{-5}$, where one run resulted in only a single neuron direction, whereas the remaining four runs had two neuron directions.
+The only exception are intermediate ranges for $\alpha$.
+Concretely, for $\alpha=2^{-4}$, two runs resulted in two neuron direction, whereas the remaining three runs had three neuron directions.
+For $\alpha=2^{-5}$, four runs resulted in two neuron directions, whereas the remaining run had only one neuron direction.
+And for $\alpha=2^{-6}$, two runs resulted in two neuron directions and the remaining three runs in one neuron direction.

 \paragraph{Compute.} Experiments complementing \cref{thm:GFsmallinit} took around 35 CPU hours on Dual Intel Xeon E5-2643 v3 CPUs.